ftsrg-bta/lab-ethereum/guide.md

     // Do something
 }
 ```
+It is important to be aware of this behavior because when calling some function or sending Ether to an arbitrary address, we are actually transferring the control flow, letting the callee execute its own code (see [reentrancy vulnerability](https://solidity.readthedocs.io/en/v0.5.15/security-considerations.html#re-entrancy)).

 There is no distinct type for Ether, unsigned integers are used.
 The default unit is Wei, but literals can be specified using suffixes such as `wei`, `finney`, `szabo` or `ether`.